![]() |

 D) a record of past performance of similar work.

-B) explore with the offeror the scope and nature of the required services, the offeror's proposed method of performance, and the relative utility of alternative methods of approach.
+ii) explore with the offeror the scope and nature of the required services, the offeror's proposed method of performance, and the relative utility of alternative methods of approach.

 2) No Disclosure of Information.
 Discussions shall not disclose any information derived from proposals submitted by other offerors, and the agency conducting the procurement shall not disclose any information contained in any proposals until after award of the proposed contract has been made.
 The proposal of the offeror awarded the contract shall be open to public inspection except as otherwise provided in the contract.

-k) Evaluation of Pricing Data.
 Pricing submitted for all proposals timely submitted shall be opened and ranked.

-1) If the low price is submitted by the most qualified vendor, negotiation of price shall commence.
+1) If the low price is submitted by the most qualified vendor, the CPO may award to that vendor.

-l) Negotiation and Award of Contract.
+i) Negotiation and Award of Contract

 2) Elements of Negotiation.
 Contract negotiations shall be directed toward: